amlelephant/amlelephant/README.md

 - 👋 Hi, I’m @amlelephant
-- 👀 I’m interested in Python, C, Software Engineering
+- 👀 I’m interested in Python, C++, Software Engineering
-- 🌱 I’m currently learning C
+- 🌱 I’m currently learning C++
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...